LeNPaul/portfolio-jekyll-theme/projects/powermetal.md

 <br><br>
 Said DeMaio: "Ich glaube an die Fans.
 Ich glaube an den Metal, mehr als jeder andere, den Du je getroffen hast.
 Und noch etwas: Ich bin bereit, für den Metal zu sterben.
 Du auch?"<sup>2</sup> (This translates to: "I believe in the fans.
 I believe in Metal more than anybody you've ever met.
 And another thing: I'm prepared to die for Metal.
 Are you?")
 This was then followed by an invitation to come to one of their shows and shoot him on stage.
 <br><br>
-Whether this was serious or just for laugs, it's hard to tell with DeMaio.
+Whether this was serious or just for laugs, it's hard to tell with a guy like DeMaio.
 Either way, it makes a mockery of the genre.
 And that's where we are right now with True Metal.
 It is one big joke.
 <br><br>
 </div>